Rootthecause/DCDC/README.md

 Dear Formula Student Teams,

 I've designed a High Voltage DC/DC Converter to replace our LV Battery.
 Feel free to use it as well!<br>
-Although this design (and previous versions) have passed two times FSG scrutineering and have been operating without any issues for over 6 months, <strong>always manufacture at your own risk!</strong><br>
+Although this design (and previous versions) have passed two times FSG scrutineering and have been operating without any issues for over 6 months*, <strong>always manufacture at your own risk!</strong><br>
 If you encountered any bugs or have suggestions for improvement, please use the GitHub [issues form](https://github.com/Rootthecause/DCDC/issues/new).
 For discussions and technical questions, kindly use the [discussion bord](https://github.com/Rootthecause/DCDC/discussions).<br>

 This design is published as open-source hardware under the CERN-OHL-W license and can be found on GitHub: https://github.com/Rootthecause/DCDC<br>